unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

    01-hello-world_kvm-arm64
    01-hello-world_xen-arm64
 ```
-We have 6 options (2 arhitectures x 3 platforms).
+We have 6 options (2 architectures x 3 platforms).
 Once we select one, the configuration will be updated.

 The alternate way (non-interactive) is to pass arguments to `kraft configure` to select the desired platform and architecture.